 Posting & Restricted Access

 Only signs furnished from the Department of Trust Lands can post School Trust Lands.
-Less than 1% of school trust lands are closed and/or have restricted access.

 Signs (see below) are available to lessees, free of charge, to post School Trust Lands.
 These signs must be requested in writing (online form available) and renewed annually.
 Please allow a minimum of two weeks to receive signs.